The Cherry-Picking Problem

 The Teachers Who See It

 I find this uncomfortable precisely because it seems right.
 The compassion move always felt like a way to keep practicing with a clear conscience — to dissolve the self while retaining a reason to keep doing things.
-It's the one exemption that everyone agrees to grant, because without it the practice seems to lead somewhere cold and solipsistic.
+It's the one exemption everyone agrees to grant, because without it the practice seems to lead somewhere cold and solipsistic.
 If I can't even keep my aspiration to help others, what am I practicing for?

 Why the Community Doesn't Say This

-One of the most experienced non-dual teachers in the West, someone with decades of practice and teaching behind them, describes the theoretical possibility of what you might call a "functional ego": a sense of self that has been stripped of personal identification but retains enough structure to navigate the world.
-This person describes it with what seems like genuine conviction — the self as a tool you pick up and put down, identification as a choice rather than a compulsion — and then immediately laughs at the idea.
+One of the most experienced non-dual teachers in the West, someone with decades of practice behind them, describes the theoretical possibility of what you might call a "functional ego": a sense of self stripped of personal identification but retaining enough structure to navigate the world.
+They describe it with what seems like genuine conviction — the self as a tool you pick up and put down, identification as a choice rather than a compulsion — and then immediately laughs at the idea.
 The laugh is the most honest part.
 They know it doesn't work like that in practice.
 The self that picks up the tool is the self that is the tool.

 What Cherry-Picking Actually Looks Like

 This is the version of the teaching that rarely gets articulated, because it sounds less like liberation and more like clinical dissociation.
 And the line between the two is, as far as I can tell, not well drawn by anyone in the tradition.
-There are people who have meditated themselves into a flatness they call peace, where they don't suffer but they also don't care about anything enough to act with real conviction.
-Whether that's the goal or a wrong turn depends entirely on which teacher you ask and which part of the tradition you're reading.

 The Honest Position

-What most practitioners are actually doing, as far as I can tell, is something much messier than the teachings describe.
-They're negotiating a partial truce with their ego.
+What most practitioners are actually doing is something much messier than the teachings describe.
+Negotiating a partial truce with their ego.
 Loosening identification here, tightening it there.
-Applying the insight to the experiences that cause obvious suffering and quietly exempting the experiences that feel meaningful or productive.
-This is cherry-picking, and it is, I think, both inevitable and worth naming as such.
+Applying the insight to experiences that cause obvious suffering and quietly exempting experiences that feel meaningful or productive.

 That's probably fine.
 The partial truce is probably the only livable version of the practice for most people, including me.
 You meditate, you gain some distance from your reactivity, you suffer a bit less, you function a bit better.
 You don't fully dissolve the self, because fully dissolving the self would also dissolve the person who gets value from the practice.
-It's a useful, pragmatic, incomplete engagement with a teaching that, taken to its logical conclusion, would eat itself.

 But calling this partial truce "awakening" creates real confusion.
 It creates an expectation gap between what the tradition claims is possible and what practitioners actually experience.
 It makes people feel like they're failing at something that, as far as I can tell, no one is fully succeeding at — at least not while also holding down a job, maintaining relationships, and participating in a society that requires a functioning self to navigate.
-The word "awakening" implies a completion, a crossing-over, a point at which you've arrived.
-The partial truce is more like an ongoing negotiation with no final terms.

 I don't think this is a problem to solve.
 The non-dual insight either applies universally or it isn't the insight it claims to be.
 But applying it universally dissolves the agent who would apply it.
 You can't be an atheist about every god except one, and you can't see through the self except for the parts of it you're still using.
 The tension is structural.
 It's not a failure of practice or understanding.
-It's a feature of the territory — a place where the map the tradition hands you simply runs off the edge of the page.
+It's a feature of the territory — a place where the map the tradition hands you runs off the edge of the page.

-I keep coming back to the conversation with my father.
-He asked, sensibly, whether the practice would help him or hurt him.
-And the honest answer, which I didn't give him, is: it depends on what you mean by "you."
 The practice would almost certainly help the person who suffers from insecurity and rumination.
 It would almost certainly threaten the person who gets things done through sheer force of identified will.
 And those two people are the same person.
 That's the whole problem.
-That might be the most that can be said.
-Whether it's enough is a question I don't think anyone is in a position to answer.
+Whether it's enough to say so is a question I don't think anyone is in a position to answer.